All Episodes

 They cut the military.

-Uh they did their best to cut intelligence.
+They did their best to cut intelligence.

 They're out there doing their best now to see to it that we can't intercept phone calls involving conversations between terrorists planning attacks.

-Remember, politics is local, is the headline.
+Remember, politics is local is the headline.

-Democrats are almost strutting into the final days of the midterm campaign, their enthusiasm bolstered by nearly every national poll, but national polls can be misleading in a congressional election.
+Democrats are almost strutting into the final days of the midterm campaign.

 When looked at on a race-by-race basis, their advantage is not so clear.